 Going Mobile in Your Restaurant

-No payment system is perfect, but pay-at-the-table programs provide an option that reduces your overall spending on paper products, while also providing your customers with a sense of security.
+No point of sale system is perfect, but pay-at-the-table programs provide an option that reduces your overall spending on paper products, while also providing your customers with a sense of security.
 Add in the high morale due to increased tips and less wasted time, and your employees will be clamoring for pay-at-the-table options.